 Wanna take a break from your Disney trip without really taking a break from your Disney trip?
 Look no further than Disney’s very own outside shopping center, with loads of shops and restaurants at your disposal.
 Home to tourists on the night before their first park day and locals too cheap to buy a Disney pass but still desperate for some pixie dust (been there), Disney Springs, formerly known as Downtown Disney is just, so very Orlando.

 Jokes aside, Springs is a free dose of Disney magic and an incredibly popular spot.
 While the shopping center does house the biggest Disney store on property, the majority of the shops and restaurants aren’t Disney-related, with a slew of traditional finds.
+It is also one of the best places for breakfast in Orlando!

 They also have some fun dining options like The Rainforest Cafe, and a bunch of cute photo spots perfect for your Instagram feed.
 Springs hosts an AMC movie theatre, a bowling alley and often has live music as well, so even though Disney Quest is long gone, the area isn’t short on entertainment to enjoy between shopping.